 Raised in and out of foster care from birth until high school, Airick Crabill bounced around enough to have attended 11 schools prior to graduation.
 He attended urban, suburban and rural schools; private, public, and parochial schools; lived with white families and families of color; lived in racist communities and inclusive communities; experienced loving homes and homelessness.
 Airick underwent the adult adoption process and he has helped raise five young men.
 Guided by the idea that student outcomes don’t change until adult behaviors change and drawing on his intimate familiarity with the triumphs and terrors of America's safety nets for children, he has devoted much of his adult life to advocating for the well-being of our nation’s most vulnerable youth.

-Born and raised in Southern California, Kimberly attended Biola University.
+Born and raised in Southern California, Kim Larson attended Biola University.
 After graduating

 with her Bachelor of Arts Degree in Christian Education Ministries and a minor in Bible she and